Summary

 PropertyDescription

-discover-interface-list (string; Default: static)Interface list on which members the discovery protocol will run on
+discover-interface-list (string; Default: static)Interface list on which members the discovery protocol will run on.

 lldp-mac-phy-config (yes | no; Default: no)